synthetos/g2/README.md

 ## Firmware Build 101 `{fb:101.xx}`
 ### Feature Enhancements

 The fb:101 release is a mostly internal change from the fb:100 branches.
-Here are the highlights, more detailed changelog below:
+Here are the highlights, more detailed on each item are further below:
+- Updated motion execution at the segment (smallest) level to be linear velocity instead of constant velocity, resulting in notably smoother motion and more faithful execution of the jerk limitations.
+(Incidentally, the sound of the motors is also slightly quieter and more "natural.")
 - Updated JT (Junction integration Time, a.k.a. "cornering") handling to be more optimized, and to treat the last move as a corner to a move with no active axes.
 This allows a non-zero stopping velocity based on the allowed jerk and active JT value.
-- Updated motion execution at the segment (smallest) level to be linear velocity instead of constant velocity, resulting in notably smoother motion and more faithful execution of the jerk limitations.
-(Incidentally, the sound of the motors is also slightly quieter and more "natural.")
 - Probing enhancements.
 - Added support for gQuintic (rev B) and fixed issues with gQuadratic board support.
 (This mostly happened in Motate.)
-- Temperature control enhancements.
+- Temperature control enhancements
+  - Temperature inputs are configured differently at compile time.
 (Ongoing.)
+  - PID control has been adjusted to PID+FF (Proportional, Integral, and Derivative, with Feed Forward).
+In this case, the feed forward is a multiplier of the difference between the current temperature and the ambient temperature.
+Since there is no temperature sensor for ambient temperature at the moment, it uses an idealized room temperature of 21ºC.
 - More complete support for TMC2130 by adding more JSON controls for live feedback and configuration.
 - Initial support for Core XY kinematics.
 - Boards are in more control of the planner settings.
 - Experimental setting to have traverse (G0) use the 'high jerk' axis settings.
+- Outputs are now configured at board initialization (and later) to honor the settings more faithfully.
+This includes setting the pin high or low as soon as possible.

 ### Project Changes